Clay Township, Scioto County, Ohio: Geography

 No municipalities are located in Clay Township, although the city of Portsmouth (the county seat of Scioto County) has incorporated much of the southern part of the township.
 The census-designated place of Rosemount lies in the center of the township, along with the unincorporated communities of Eden Park, Rubyville, and Twin Valley.

 Name and history

 Clay Township was organized on June 7, 1826.
 The township was named after Henry Clay, the Kentucky statesman.
 It is one of nine Clay Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

-The current township trustees are Bill Runyon, Tim Hines, and Tony Whitt.
-Rick Vournazos is the township clerk.